benl95/progressive-web-apps-2021/README.md

 In my service worker I use the `install`, `activation` and `fetch` event listeners.
 These event listeners ensures that the application can be used offline.
-Currently I use the service worker to pre-cache my CSS, Client-Side Javascript, the homepage and a offline page when the network is unavailable.
+Currently I use the service worker to pre-cache my CSS, Client-Side Javascript, the login page and a offline page when the network is unavailable.

 </details>